-With unlimited possibilities of the internet the world is changing at a rapid speed, making some things that used to be the norm a thing of the past.
+With the unlimited possibilities of the internet the world is changing at a rapid speed making some things that used to be the norm, a thing of the past.
 One of them is the necessity to finish art school in order to have a successful art career.
-As a person who has learned everything on my own, I have spent some good amount of time searching the internet for sources of practical knowledge that will help me advance my painting and drawing skills.
+As a person who has learned everything on my own, I have spent some good amount of time searching the internet for sources of practical knowledge to help me advance my painting and drawing skills.
 Here is a list of some of the best online courses for learning digital as well as traditional art at home, without having to pay for an expensive art degree.

 Schoolism offers a variety of courses taught by well-known professionals such as Craig Mullins, Nathan Fowkes, Stephen Silver, Terryl Whitlatch and many more.
 It is also very affordable – a subscription costs $29.95 per month and includes video lessons and assignments that you can do at your own pace.
 You can switch between courses at any time, so basically you have access to all of them for one subscription.
 You can also enroll in a critiqued session for $998 and get personalized feedback from the teacher for each assignment you complete.
 There are courses covering the fundamentals (such as color, composition and drawing), character design, storyboarding and even 3D sculpting, so anybody can find something to suit their needs.
 I recommend them to digital painters, animators and concept artists who want to get a better chance at breaking into the art industry or just level up their skills.